EmmaRocheteau/emma-rocheteau-website/content/home/research.md

 title: Research Interests
 ---

-My work has focused on predicting patient outcomes in the Intensive Care Unit (ICU).
+My work focuses on predicting patient outcomes in the Intensive Care Unit (ICU).
 When designing my deep learning models, I am often inspired by my knowledge of clinical decision making.

 For example, for time series processing in Electronic Health Records (EHRs), I use temporal and pointwise convolution to efficiently extract patient trajectories over time – a method inspired by clinicians.